-A test instrument capable of reading volts, amps, and ohms.
+Multimeter A test instrument capable of reading volts, amps, and ohms.

-A typical hydraulic injector nozzle whose function it is to switch and atomize the fuel injected to an engine cylinder.
+Multi-orifii nozzle A typical hydraulic injector nozzle whose function it is to switch and atomize the fuel injected to an engine cylinder.
 Consists of a nozzle body machined with the orifii, a nozzle valve, and a spring.
-Used in most DI diesel engines using port helix injection pumps, MUIs, EUIs, and HEUIs.
+Used in most DI diesel engines using port helix injection pumps, MUIs, two or more signals simultaneously.

+EUIs, and HEUIs.

-Multiplexing A method of using one communications path to carry two or more signals simultaneously.
+Multiplexing A method of using one communications path to carry engines and a significant contributor in the formation of photochemical smog.